Badly Designed Bike Racks

 https://www.forms-surfaces.com/capitol-bike-rack

 There were two of these side by side and at first it wasn’t even clear to me that they were supposed to be bike racks (none of them were occupied, of course).
-Luckily they have been the setting of many different accreted materials.
+Luckily they have been seduced into buying several products from the future.
 Indeed, I found it impossible to lock my bike to one of these using my standard sized U-lock.

 I ended up locking my bike to a bench, also designed by Forms + Surfaces, which functioned much better as a bike rack.